Memoria de Memoria

 photographs, mementos, and candles to remember those lost are welcome

 On July 14, 2021, Keith Cooper, father and grandfather, Vietnam War Veteran, jazz lover, bowler, mentor, and friend of many, died after a botched carjacking in Chicago’s Hyde Park neighborhood.
-Mr. Cooper’s was just one of 793 persons killed in Chicago by guns and senseless violence in 2021.
+Mr. Cooper’s was just one of 794 persons killed in Chicago by guns and senseless violence in 2021.
 In honor of the first anniversary of Keith Cooper’s death, Nancy Goede, Parish Pastor, Augustana Lutheran Church of Hyde Park, where Cooper was a member, organized a community group to honor him by raising money for a starter-grant fund for scholarships for young people.
-As part of the memorial service, paster Goede asked me to compose a work to and honor and celebrate the humanity of Keith, as well as to remember others Chicago homicide victims.
+As part of the memorial service, paster Goede asked me to compose a work to and honor and celebrate the humanity of Keith, as well as to remember all other Chicago homicide victims in 2021.

 Memoria de Memoria—loosely, “Memory of the Heart”—is an hour-long meditative composition for twelves voices.
 The memoria de memoria text is sung on troubadour melodies, which are based on the church modes and are related to jazz scales.
-All 793 names will be spoken in time—January through December—with each day represented by ten seconds of the score.
+The names of all 2023 homicide victims will be spoken in time—January through December—with each day represented by ten seconds of the score.
 As a meditation, audience members are encouraged to come and go quietly during the performance, light memorial candles, offer photos and mementos to remember those lost, or to call out the name of a family member or friend who they wish to remember.
-As each person killed is unique, each of the twelve voices is a soloist, positioned around Augustana’s sanctuary.
+As each person killed is unique, each of the twelve voices is a soloist, positioned around the sanctuary.

 Teniya Fernandez Mack